 The LEE Regular Fit Straight Leg are great pants to sit in.
-The cut and style make them appropriate for a casual Friday at the office or meeting up with friends.
-The cut and stretch fabric make them exceedingly comfortable to sit in, and the material had the softest feel of any materials we tested.
+The cut and style make them appropriate for a casual Friday at the office or meeting up with friends, and they were exceedingly comfortable to sit in.
+The material also had an incredibly soft feel.

 Why You Should Trust Us

 Bix Firer is a professional outdoor educator who has worked instructing rock climbing, backpacking, and facilitating outdoor experiences for over a decade.
-Bix directs an outdoor college program, training aspiring outdoor professionals, and leading them from the classroom to the climbing wall to the backcountry.
-Consequently, Bix needs clothes that can transition from professional to outdoors.
+He directs an outdoor college program, training aspiring outdoor professionals, and leading them from the classroom to the climbing wall to the backcountry.
+Thanks to these adventures, Bix needs clothes that can transition from professional to outdoors.